 Gorm Lai, Goldsmiths, University of London (UK)

-Alexander Nolte, University of Tartu (Estonia) & Carnegie Mellon University (USA) Ali Arya, Carleton University (Canada) Allan Fowler, University of Auckland (New Zealand) Annakaisa Kultima, Aalto University (Finland) Daniel Cermak-Sassenrath, IT University of Copenhagen (Denmark) Foaad Khosmood, California Polytechnic State University (USA) Hanna Wirman, IT University of Copenhagen (Denmark) Ian Schreiber, Rochester Institute of Technology (USA) Lindsay D. Grace, University of Miami (USA) Martin Pichlmair, IT University of Copenhagen (Denmark) Menno Deen, Games [4Diversity] (The Netherlands) Mikko Meriläinen, Tampere University (Finland) Sílvia Fornós, IT University of Copenhagen (Denmark) Timo Nummenmaa, Tampere University (Finland) Ville Kankainen, Tampere University (Finland) Nia Wearn, Staffordshire University (UK)
+Alexander Nolte, University of Tartu (Estonia) & Carnegie Mellon University (USA) Ali Arya, Carleton University (Canada) Allan Fowler, University of Auckland (New Zealand) Annakaisa Kultima, Aalto University (Finland) Daniel Cermak, IT University of Copenhagen (Denmark) Darshana Jayemanne, Abertay University (UK) Foaad Khosmood, California Polytechnic State University (USA) Hanna Wirman, IT University of Copenhagen (Denmark) Ian Schreiber, Oxide Games (USA) Ida Jørgensen, IT University of Copenhagen (Denmark) Ida Toft, Concordia University (Canada) Johanna Pirker, Graz University of Technology (Austria) Kati Alha, Tampere University (Finland) Lindsay D. Grace, University of Miami (USA) Marcus Toftedahl, University of Skövde (Sweden) Martin Pichlmair, IT University of Copenhagen (Denmark) Menno Deen, Games [4Diversity] (The Netherlands) Mikko Meriläinen, Tampere University (Finland) Nia Wearn, Staffordshire University (UK) Nina Croitoru, IT University of Copenhagen (Denmark) Riikka Aurava, Tampere University (Finland) Sabine Harrer, Uppsala University (Sweden) Sergey Artemenko, Odessa National Academy of Food Technology (Ukraine) Silvia Fornós, IT University of Copenhagen (Denmark) Timo Nummenmaa, Tampere University (Finland) Ville Kankainen, Tampere University (Finland)

 icgj2021 at easychair dot org